mountaineerbr/shellChatGPT/man/README.md

 #### 1. Transcriptions

-Transcribes audio file or voice record into the input language.
+Transcribes audio file or voice record into the set language.
 Set a *two-letter* *ISO-639-1* language code (*en*, *es*, *ja*, or *zh*) as the positional argument following the input audio file.
 A prompt may also be set as last positional parameter to help guide the model.
 This prompt should match the audio language.

+Note that if the audio language is different from the set language code, output will be on the language code (translation).

 #### 2. Translations